 vi) Maintain records of its activities on the facilities operated or otherwise administered by DSTAR and in the markets administered by DSTAR for a period of three (3) years; and

 vii) Upon request by DSTAR and as specified below, provide information related to its use of, operation of, or activities on the facilities operated or otherwise administered by DSTAR, or in the markets administered by DSTAR.

+DSTAR shall, pursuant to the requirements of Section H.8, develop and implement procedures necessary to protect the procedural and substantive rights and interests of Market Participants, users of facilities operated or otherwise administered by DSTAR, and DSTAR.

 b) If DSTAR determines that data or other information in addition to publicly available information is required to carry out its responsibilities, DSTAR may request any person or entity possessing, having access to, or having the ability to generate or produce such data or other information to furnish it to DSTAR.
 Any such request shall be accompanied by an explanation of the need for such information, a specification of the form or format in which the information is to be produced, and an acknowledgment of the obligation of DSTAR to maintain the confidentiality of information appropriately designated as confidential by the party producing it.

-c) A Market Participant shall, upon request, promptly provide to DSTAR any of the categories of information specified for such purpose in the market standards developed as specified in Section H.8, and may not contest the right of DSTAR to obtain such information except to the extent that the Market Participant has a good faith basis to assert that the requested data is not included in the specified categories.
+c) A Market Participant shall, upon request, promptly provide to DSTAR any of the categories of information specified for such purpose in the market monitoring standards developed as specified in Section H.8, and may not contest the right of DSTAR to obtain such information except to the extent that the Market Participant has a good faith basis to assert that the requested data is not included in the specified categories.

 d) If a party receiving a request for data or information not specified on the foregoing list believes that production of the requested data or information would impose a substantial burden or expense, or would require the party to produce information that is not relevant to achieving the purposes or objectives of this Appendix, or would require the production of data or information of extraordinary commercial sensitivity, the party receiving the request shall promptly so notify DSTAR, and DSTAR shall review the request with the receiving party with a view toward determining whether, without unduly compromising the objectives of this Appendix, the request can be narrowed or otherwise modified to reduce the burden or expense of compliance, or whether special confidentiality protections are warranted, and if so shall so modify the request or the procedures for handling data or information produced in response to the request.

 d) If DSTAR determines that requested information has not or will not be provided within a reasonable time, DSTAR may invoke Alternate Dispute Resolution, if applicable, to determine DSTAR’s right to obtain the requested information.
-The parties shall comply with the results of such Alternate Dispute Resolution, or other form of dispute resolution as may be agreed to by the parties, and shall seek expedited resolution, in accordance with the applicable dispute resolution procedures.
+The parties shall comply with the final, non-appealable results of such Alternate Dispute Resolution, or other form of dispute resolution as may be agreed to by the parties, and shall seek expedited resolution, in accordance with the applicable dispute resolution procedures.
 If the entity from which the data or other information has been requested is not subject to Alternate Dispute Resolution and does not voluntarily agree to the use of Alternate Dispute Resolution or a comparable dispute resolution procedure, DSTAR may initiate such judicial or regulatory proceedings to compel the production of the requested information as may be available and deemed appropriate by DSTAR.